kaziema/ruby/README.md

 After downloading ten different packs for Premiere Pro that had no mention of requiring a host of suite plugins (and then finding out that those plugins still cost the same as they did a decade ago), I decided to research not only how NLEs were built but also how they infrastructure exportable items such as presets (JSON, JavaScript, etc.).

 I took apart 5 real, commercially sold editing packs to check that.
-Out of their almost 150 individual presets, 148

-require paid third-party plugins to function at all, with no notice that they were required.
+Out of their almost 150 individual presets, 148 require paid third-party plugins to function at all, with no notice that they were required.
 That is no bueno.

 ## Who this is for and what is being delivered

-This is an editor built for that audience specifically, with three things AE structurally
+This is an editor built for that audience specifically, with four things AE structurally cannot offer:

-cannot offer.

-Presets always work.
+**Presets always work**.
 Every effect ships within the app, and third-party presets will require NO third-party plugin suite.
-A preset is one file, and it

-works on every install, forever.
-The only way it can fail is if the pack is newer than your

-app, and the fix for that is "update the app," not "go buy a $600 plugin suite."
+A preset is one file, and it works on every install, forever.
+The only way it can fail is if the pack is newer than your app, and the fix for that is "update the app," not "go buy a $600 plugin suite."

-The effects are meant to be plug-in grade, especially in color.
-That promise above is

-worthless if the built-ins are worse than what people are currently paying for.
+**The effects are meant to be plug-in grade, especially in color.** The promise above is worthless if the built-ins are worse than what people are currently paying for.

-Presets are resolution and tempo independent.
-Every parameter declares its unit.
-A transition stored in beats survives being moved from a 90 BPM song to a 174 BPM

-one.
-AE stores pixels and frames, which is why pack authors ship separate 30 fps and 60 fps.

-versions of everything.
+**Presets are resolution and tempo independent.** Every parameter declares its unit.
+A transition stored in beats survives being moved from a 90 BPM song to a 174 BPM one.
+AE stores pixels and frames, which is why pack authors ship separate 30 fps and 60 fps. versions of everything.

-The beat is a first-class object.
-The project analyzes your track once on import and

-owns a real beat grid with downbeats.
-Keyframes quantize to it; effects can be driven by it.

-directly, and cuts land on it.
+**Beats and vocals are first-class objects.** The project analyzes your track once on import and owns a real beat grid with downbeats.
+Keyframes quantize to it; effects can be driven by it. directly, and cuts land on it.

 ## Current Status